Alaska

 Sigma <- nugget*I + (1-nugget)*V

-See ?covar_exp() for a description of the covariance functions provided by remotePARTS and for more information regarding their use.
+See help("covar_exp") for a description of the all covariance functions provided by remotePARTS and for more information regarding their use.

 GLS: 3000-pixel subset